Dr. Mel

 As your coach, my job is to honour and support who you are and how your brain works—and that doesn't require a special piece of paper.

-My favourite clients are women* and enby people who have met their big goals, looked around, and are going "is this it"?
+My favourite clients are neurodivergent people who are looking at their lives and going "is this it"?

 It isn't.